ansibleguy/webui/README.md

    The backend stack is built of [gunicorn](https://gunicorn.org/)/[Django](https://www.djangoproject.com/) and the frontend consists of Django templates and JS.

-   Ansible job execution is done using the native [Python API](https://ansible.readthedocs.io/projects/runner/en/latest/python_interface/)!
+   Ansible job execution is done using the official [ansible-runner](https://ansible.readthedocs.io/projects/runner/en/latest/python_interface/) library!

    Target users are small to medium businesses and Ansible users which just want a UI to run their playbooks.